 Errol St.Clair Smith

 I am the Director of Global Development at the Flipped Learning Global Initiative.
 I joined the education community in 2005, working closely with national education organizations on community outreach and professional development.
-Over the last decade, I’ve, led the development of community platforms for The International Society for Technology in Education (ISTE); the Association of Curriculum Developers (ASCD); the American Association of School Administrators (AASA), the National Association of Elementary School Principals (NAESP), the International Reading Association (IRA), the National Associations for the Education of Young Children (NAEYC), the National Association of School Nurses (NASN), the National Science Teachers Association (NSTA), the National Parent Teachers Association (NPTA), and the Association of School Business Officials (ASBO).
+Over the last decade, I’ve led the development of community platforms for The International Society for Technology in Education (ISTE); the Association of Curriculum Developers (ASCD); the American Association of School Administrators (AASA), the National Association of Elementary School Principals (NAESP), the International Reading Association (IRA), the National Associations for the Education of Young Children (NAEYC), the National Association of School Nurses (NASN), the National Science Teachers Association (NSTA), the National Parent Teachers Association (NPTA), and the Association of School Business Officials (ASBO).
 I'm honored to have received four Emmy nominations and an Emmy Award for public affairs programming.
 In 2017 I co-authored Flipped Learning 3.0 with Jon Bergmann.
 The book was updated based on the AALAS Global Elements of Effective Flipped Learning in 2019.

 Flipped Learning Review (FLR) is the first magazine dedicated to covering the global evolution of flipped learning as the meta-strategy for active learning.
 FLR is published by FL Global Publishing an imprint of the Flipped Learning Global Initiative.
 For all inquiries.
 Please contact us here.